reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 #### Setting the value of a variable

-We set the value of a variable using the = operator, like so:
+We can set the value of a variable using the = operator, like so:

 <pre>
 score = 100;